Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Moment bounds for the glued peeling process

 In the statement of Lemma~\ref{prop-outer-tail}, we recall that $Z^0 = -2\#\BB A$.
+The tail bound in~\eqref{eqn-outer-tail} is natural because $|Z^j|$ is of order $j^{2/3}$ for a deterministic value of $j$ and $J_r$ is typically of order $r^3$.
 For the proof of the lemma, we will need the following basic tail bound for sums of i.i.d.\ random variables with heavy tails.
+(One can skip the proof of Lemma~\ref{prop-levy-upper} on a first reading.)

 \begin{lem} Let $\alpha \in (1,2)$ and $b >0$.
 Let $\{X_j\}_{j\in\BB N}$ be a sequence of i.i.d.\ mean-zero random variables such that $X_j \leq b$ a.s.\ and for $r > 0$, we have $\BB P\left[X_j < -r \right] \sim r^{-\alpha}$.
 Let $S_0=0$ and for $n\in\BB N$, let $S_n := \sum_{j=1}^n X_j$.
 For $C>0$ and $n\in\BB N$, \eqbn \BB P\left[\max_{m\in [1,n]_{\BB Z}} S_m \geq C n^{1/\alpha} \right] \leq a_0 e^{-a_1 C} \eqen where $a_0 , a_1 > 0$ are constants which do not depend on $n$ or $C$. \end{lem} \begin{proof} Let $I_0 = 0$ and for $k\in\BB N$, inductively let \eqbn I_k := \min \left\{ j\geq I_{k-1} +1 \,:\, S_j > S_{I_{k-1}} \right\} . \eqen Note that the vectors of random variables $ (X_{I_{k-1}+1} , \dots , X_{I_k}) $ for $k\in\BB N$ are i.i.d.\ and we always have $S_{I_k} - S_{I_{k-1}} \in (0,b]$.
 Furthermore, $S_{I_k} = \max_{m\in [0,I_k]_{\BB Z}} S_m$.
 For $n\in\BB N$ and $t>0$, let $H^n_t := n^{-1} S_{\lfloor n^\alpha t \rfloor} $.
 By the classical scaling limit theorem for stable processes, $H^n \rta H$ in law in the local Skorokhod topology, where $H$ is an $\alpha$-stable L\'evy process with only downward jumps.